Zhu Shuang: Biography

-Upon reaching adulthood in April 1378, he moved to Xi'an, the center of the former Qin dynasty and now the capital of Shaanxi province.
+Upon reaching adulthood in April 1378, Zhu Shuang moved to Xi'an, the center of the former Qin dynasty and now the capital of Shaanxi province.
 Although he had no official authority over the local administration, he had a personal guard consisting of three regiments and a large household led by experienced advisors and officials such as Zheng Jiucheng, Wang Kerang, and Wen Yuanji.
 This gave him considerable power.
 From the late 1380s, he was one of several sons of the Emperor who were given command of the border troops on the northern and northwestern borders.
+In 1389, the Emperor also appointed him as the director of the Imperial Clan Court.